MMRVZ2017/MPK.Puzzle/README.md

 The images used for the display should be in ../images/input/input_display/ with filename convention: 0.jpg, 1.jpg, 2.jpg, ... ,1007.jpg

 Please beware solutionMx.columns * solutionMx.rows cannot be greater than 1008

+## Source/Abstract1.cpp

+Rotation invarant abstraction 1 (Finding corner points, in points and out points).
+It relies on convexity analysis and line fitting.
+See results in images/output/Abstract1.
+Still a work in progress.

+## Source/Straighten.cpp

+Use straighten.cpp to process all of the raw images and write out segmented (background separated) and straightened images in Black&white (.jpg) or BGR+Alpha (.PNG) format.